RahafAba/aml-fraud-agent/README.md

 # AML Fraud Network Agent: Graph-RAG and Text-to-SQL

 A natural language agent for **anti-money-laundering (AML) investigation**.
 Ask a question in English and it routes to the right backend: a SQL database for metrics and risk scores, a **Neo4j graph** for network relationships (laundering rings, sanctions exposure, synthetic-identity clusters), or both.
-Runs fully locally with no API keys via Ollama.
+Runs fully locally with no API keys via Ollama, using a **fine-tuned 3B model** for Cypher generation.

 ---